wiki3-ai/wiki3-app/docs/execution-design.md

 #### What the Tauri Host Does NOT Do (Today)

-- Does not launch Python, Node.js, or any interpreter process.
+- Does not launch Python, Node.js, or any interpreter process for kernel execution.
-- Does not manage kernel lifecycle, restart, or interrupt.
+- Does not manage Jupyter kernel lifecycle, restart, or interrupt.
 - Does not provide filesystem access to kernel code.
-- Does not run containers of any kind.
+- Does not run *kernel* containers — but it **does** run *site-preview* containers (Apple Container running JupyterLite via `Serve`); see [networking.md](./networking.md).
 - Does not sandbox kernel code beyond the WebView boundary.

 ---